timescale/pgai/README.md

     ;
     ```

-#### Run AI queries securely by passing your API key explicitly as a function argument
+#### Run AI queries by passing your API key explicitly as a function argument

 1. Set your OpenAI key as an environment variable in your shell:
     ```bash